 © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins

 Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 Word Origin and History for extroversion n.

-- Interest in one's environment or in others as opposed to or to the exclusion of oneself.
+n.
+A turning inside out, as of an organ or part.
+Interest in one's environment or in others as opposed to or to the exclusion of oneself.

 The American Heritage® Stedman's Medical Dictionary